AdobeDocs/campaign-web.en/help/v8/get-started/capability-matrix.md

 ---
 # Campaign Web user interface/client console capability matrix {#capabilities-matrix}

 Key Campaign capabilities are available in Campaign Web user interface.
+This interface was primary designed for marketers to plan, launch and measure their marketing campaigns.
+All capabilities are listed [in this page](../rn/whats-new.md).

-However, some settings and features can only be accessed, created, or managed from Campaign Client Console.
+Campaign platform customization based on business and data needs, and connection to other systems are managed in the Campaign client console.
+As a consequence, some settings and features can only be accessed, created, or managed from Campaign Client Console.
 Some will be available in a later version of Campaign Web user interface.

 <!--
 **Homepage**